Allianz 222 vs Fully Guaranteed Income

 A Case Study: When the Allianz 222 Works

 This case happens to be one where the 222 is perfectly suited to this couple.
 They are in their early 50s and don’t plan to retire for at least ten years.
-They own a non-qualified annuity that is coming surrender free soon and someone recommended they roll it into the 222 and get some retirement income guaranteed in ten years or so.
+They own a non-qualified annuity that is coming surrender-free soon and someone recommended they roll it into the 222 and get some retirement income guaranteed in ten years or so.
 They found me and discovered a few things about the new contract that the agent didn’t disclose so they asked me for a second opinion.

 Pros and Cons of the Allianz 222

 One nice thing about the 222 is that it doesn’t have a fee.
-The base income guarantee is very low and all potential depends on performance of the contract.
+The base income guarantee is very low and all potential depends on the performance of the contract.
 It’s a hypothetical income figure and you really won’t know how much to expect for several years.
 The sticking point for these guys was the possible allocation fee the company could add down the road, which would decrease performance and decrease potential income.
 At the very least they needed to see an alternative.

 Setting Benchmarks and Comparing Alternatives

 I talk a lot about setting benchmarks.
 If you can find the highest guarantee available then you can evaluate the likelihood of the 222 meeting or exceeding the income figures.
-In this case, the money is a small part of the couple’s total assets so there’s no negative implications for whichever path they choose.
+In this case, the money is a small part of the couple’s total assets so there are no negative implications for whichever path they choose.
 They projected to have roughly $218K to roll into the new contract so I ran it through the database and North American came with the top number.
 If they deferred for ten years, this company would guarantee to give them just over $27,000 per year for joint life.

 Evaluating the Allianz 222’s Performance